If there’s one thing all business owners can agree on, it’s that you have to approach your customers in the places where they’re already hanging out.

 The truth is, it won’t be long before Messenger can become an alternative to an entire website!
 (This is already happening in China with WeChat.)

 Soon businesses will start sending customers directly to Messenger for communication, preferring it over phone calls and email, because that’s where the customer data will be stored.
-And because Messenger marketing makes it so easy to follow up with the people who have chatted with you, it will help improve closing rates and provide better customer service.
+And because Messenger makes it so easy to follow up with the people who have chatted with you, it will help improve closing rates and provide better customer service.

 For instance, consider this scenario: